boudra/chainsauce/README.md

 const storage = new JsonStorage("./data");
 const indexer = await createIndexer(provider, storage, handleEvent);

-// Susbscribe to event from a contract with the contract address and ABI indexer.subscribe("0x1234567890", MyContractABI);
+// Susbscribe to events with the contract address and ABI indexer.subscribe("0x1234567890", MyContractABI);
 ```